Cart 0

 Lobby Gallery + Grounds

-The Opening for the 2025 Visual Arts Exhibition is open to the public and includes a reception.
-Explore our gallery and grounds to see contemporary works by acclaimed, local Hudson Valley artists as well as two, newly installed bronze works by world renowned 20th-century sculptor, Gaston Lachaise.
-Floating Figure and Torso of Elevation are on loan from the Lachaise Foundation in New York City.
+During Upstate Art Weekend, the 2025 Visual Arts Exhibition is open to the public for visitors to explore our gallery and grounds.
+See contemporary works by acclaimed, local Hudson Valley artists as well as two, newly installed bronze works by world renowned 20th-century sculptor, Gaston Lachaise.
+Floating Woman (1927) and Torso of Elevation (1934) are on loan from the Lachaise Foundation in New York City.

 The contemporary line-up of artists features Neil Enggist’s poetic metal paintings, Daisuke Kiyomiya's elegant stonework, Heidi Lanino’s graceful wood sculptures, Ian McMahon’s geometric wall relief, Portia Munson’s dynamic organic banner, Aurora Robson's magical found-plastic works, Jennifer Zackin’s conceptual string pieces, and unique and personal dance videos by Freeda Electra Handelsman.